-- G.21.1.
-The developed area of the Carolina North project Project Project shall include significant street, landscape and natural plantings and landscaped areas and tree protection measures.
-Tree and landscape areas may also have a stormwater management function at Carolina North, including those located in roadways.
-Tree - G.21.2.
-The University shall design landscape areas to support the Carolina North Design Guidelines set forth in Exhibit E. Appropriate native and non-invasive species shall be used at Carolina North.
-The developed area at Carolina North shall be planned to support a low maintenance, low fertilizer use landscape with 'best suited' plant materials. - G.21.3.
-Landscape plans for individual site development permit applications shall identify existing and proposed tree canopy mix, the hierarchy of tree planting goals (working landscapes: young age, street trees: mid-age, permanent landscapes: mature age), and the landscape irrigation hierarchies.
+- G.5.21.1.
+The developed area of the Carolina North Project shall include significant street, landscape and natural plantings and landscaped areas and tree protection measures.
+A portion of the tTree and landscape areas may also have a stormwater management function at Carolina North, including those located in roadways.
+The University shall use its best efforts throughout the development of the Carolina North Project to maintain or increase the total amount of tree cover on the Carolina North Tract. - G.5.21.2.
+The University shall design landscape areas to support the Carolina North Design Guidelines set forth in Exhibit LE.
+Appropriate native and non-invasive species shall be used at Carolina North.
+The developed area at Carolina North shall be planned to support a low maintenance, low water use, low fertilizer use landscape with 'best suited' plant materials. - G.5.21.3.
+Landscape plans for individual site development permit applications shall identify existing and proposed tree canopy mix and percent coverage, the hierarchy of tree planting goals (working landscapes: young age, street trees: mid-age, permanent landscapes: mature age), and the landscape irrigation hierarchies.
 Priorities for landscape irrigation are, in order of priority: rainwater, reclaimed water, and potable water as last resort.
 Any use of potable water for landscape irrigation shall be consistent with applicable OWASA policies.